 Most people assume the terms “workspace” and “workplace” are synonymous and use the terms interchangeably.
 However, there are distinct differences between the two, especially when it comes to the digital sector.

 You have most likely heard the term "Digital Workspace" thrown around.
 But what is a digital workspace?
-A digital workspace is a software that is designed to provide and manage things such as data, task management functionality and other features enabling work to be done online.
+Well the digital workspace definition is that it is software that is designed to provide and manage things such as data, task management functionality and other features enabling work to be done online.

 Using the right kind of digital workspace with functionality that matches your needs, can really improve productivity and efficiency while working remotely.
 Additional benefits of a digital workspace include:

 On the other hand, a digital workplace is a cloud-based work platform that allows the work environment as a whole to be moved to the virtual space.
 You will find all the apps, data, tools, and collaboration features you need to perform work in a secure online interface.
 And of course, this work platform needs to be accessible anytime, anywhere, and on any device.

 We previously compared a digital workspace to a virtual version of your personal workstation.
 Using a similar comparison, a digital workplace would be the virtual equivalent of your entire office.
 In simpler words, a digital workplace is an online environment where employees meet and collaborate while working remotely.
 It is a unified online platform where all the employee-dedicated apps are connected and activities are coordinated.
 As such, a digital workplace can usually contain several different workspaces.

 Adoption of a digital workplace comes with many benefits.
 Some of them include the following: